phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/images/github/news.jpg"></div>

-> February 2016
+> 17th February 2016

 Phaser 2.4.5 is our first release in 2016 and represents several months of fixes and optimizations.
-As a point release it's a safe upgrade from a previous 2.4 build.
+As a point release it's a safe update from a previous 2.4 build, but as always please test first before upgrading, and be sure to skim through the extensive change log.
+There are some great new features including Dolby Digital sound support, loads of updates to Pixi and a new Webpack bundle.

+Due to on-going development of Lazer (previously known as Phaser 3) Phaser is soon to enter the LTS ([long-term support](https://en.wikipedia.org/wiki/Long-term_support)) stage of its life.
+This is when we impose a feature freeze, locking the API down and responding only to bugs.
+This is a necessary step to allow us to focus on Lazer while still ensuring Phaser is given the support it deserves.
+Thousands of developers use Phaser and we've no intention of ignoring that.
+However with the release of 2.4.5 we will now be moderating issues opened on GitHub to this effect.

 As always, keep you eyes on the Phaser web site or [Twitter](https://twitter.com/photonstorm) for the latest news.